HIP-infrastructure/frontend/README.md

 - `make install`
 - Open your browser to your ip or hostname
 - Access NextCloud with admin/[nextcloud_admin_password.txt]
 - NextCloud could complain about Access through untrusted domain, and in that case, re-add your domain to the `/mnt/nextcloud-dp/nextcloud/config/config.php` file again.
 This yhould fix it.
+- sudo pm2 restart all to restart ghostfs

 #### Social-login app, OIDC client, groups
 Social login is a Nextcloud app, customized for our need, helping the OIDC login process for users.